AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-ToDo.md

 - clothia to HLT
 - splitting the file into H (antibody) and T (target) files
 - identifying the hotspots
-- trunccating T if necessary
+- truncating T if necessary

  ## Running the analysis
  - prelim get the example to work